May Palouse Patchers Newsletter

 Quilt Show

-There will be a short meeting prior to the Tuesday Palouse Patchers meeting to discuss roles and responsibilities for the different positions.
+There will be a short meeting prior to the Tuesday Palouse Patchers meeting to discuss how the show went, and what can be improved in the future.

 Comfort Quilt News - Jill Huffman and Joan Cass